noaione/yuusha-shoukan-ln/sources/v06/chapter1.md

 pointless...
 I’m not supposed to be before her killing intent, and Kuro is supposed to be laughing, but I feel like my knees are about to collapse.

-Kuro said that I was better than I thought I would....
+Kuro said that I was better than I thought I would...
 That means that this feeling right now is already mitigated by the Defensive Magic that Alice and the others have prepared for me...
 With this amount of pressure, it’s already been reduced?
 How powerful... could Kuro’s true power be...